xtensor-stack/xtensor/docs/source/builder.rst

   distributed random integers in the half-open interval [lower, upper).
 - ``randn(shape, mean, std_dev)``: generates an expression of the specified shape, containing numbers sampled from the Normal random number distribution.
+- ``binomial(shape, trials, prob, std_dev)``: generates an expression of the specified shape, containing numbers sampled from the binomial random number distribution.

 Meshes
 ------